Lovely Refinement Primary

 That person you keep thinking about but haven't talked to in months?
 Send them a message.
 Seriously.

-I used to think people would find it weird if I reached out after a long time, but most people are actually happy to hear from you [4].
-If calling feels too intense, start with a text or even just commenting on their social media posts [5].
+Believe it or not, most people are happy to hear from you!
+If calling feels too intense, start with a text or even just commenting on their social media posts.

 When you do reach out, try this: